UPDATE: MARCH 29th, 2021

 Keep a Safe Physical Distance

-- Remember, 2-metre physical distancing is important in Squamish too.
+- Remember, 2-metre physical distancing is extremely important.

-- Bring a mask or face covering, and be sure to wear it whenever physical distancing cannot be maintained.
+- Bring a mask or face covering, and be sure to wear it inside all public spaces and whenever physical distancing cannot be maintained.

 - Watch for markings on the ground to help guide where to stand in line for stores and restaurants.
 Keep an eye out for one-way aisles in grocery stores.